nhsx/skunkworks-long-stayer-risk-stratification-baseline/README.md

 Long Stayer risk stratification baseline models was selected as a project to run in tandem with the [NHS AI Lab Skunkworks project: Long Stayer Risk Stratification](https://github.com/nhsx/skunkworks-long-stayer-risk-stratification) project, and started in March 2022.

+Baseline models provide a mechanism to generate baseline metrics to assess the performance of more complex models, and establish the effectiveness of simple approaches.

 ## Intended Use

 The work contained in this repository is experimental research and is intended to demonstrate the technical validity of applying machine learning models to medical records datasets in order to predict length of stay.
 It is not intended for deployment in a clinical or non-clinical setting without further development and compliance with the [UK Medical Device Regulations 2002](https://www.legislation.gov.uk/uksi/2002/618/contents/made) where the product qualifies as a medical device.